 We strongly believe that the right people are our most important asset.
-As a result, when recruiting we put greater weight on values, character and talent – and that in contrast, skills and knowledge can be taught.
+As a result, provided provided you have a law degree or LPC qualification, when recruiting we put greater weight on values, character and talent – and that, in contrast, skills and knowledge can be taught.

 Too few real opportunities for a legal career – too many McJobs

-As a result, far too many of those who want to get into law, end up with a paralegal position offering no realistic chance of progression.
+As a result, far too many of those lawn graduates who want a legal job, end up with a paralegal position offering no realistic chance of progression.
 We don’t think that’s fair.

-- Tim Bishop, as senior partner and the only equity partner of a firm with 65 staff this personally responsible for the programme
+- Tim Bishop, as senior partner and the only equity partner of a firm with 65 staff, is personally responsible for the programme

 - Tim personally run a series of interactive workshops which he has prepared.